FAU-LS12-RC/MoDesA/README.md

 </p>

 ## Authors
-See the [AUTHORS](AUTHORS) file for details
+See the [AUTHORS](AUTHORS) file for details.

 ## ToDo
-  * Add option for Chip softcore processor generation.
+  * Add option for Chip soft-core processor generation.
+  * Integrate SW profiling option on Windows and Linux.

 ## License

-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details.